 Ed couldn’t be happier to be standing on a stage back in Chicago.
 Notable credits include Troy in I Am Going To Change The World, Scott in Suicide, Incorporated and Mitch (as a performing understudy) in David Cromer’s A Streetcar Named Desire.
 Ed is a member of the Gift Theatre Company, where he Co-Artistic Director of giftFILM and is a founding member of NATURAL GAS, the Gift’s house improv team.
 Ed is a graduate of Steppenwolf, The Second City, iO and UCB.
 He is not a graduate of Ohio State.
 Ed currently lives in Los Angeles, and yet remains very pale.

-Francis returns to Northlight where he previously appeared in White Guy On The Bus, Stella & Lou, Season’s Greetings and Inherit the Wind.
+Francis returns to Northlight where he previously appeared in By the Water, White Guy On The Bus, Stella & Lou, Season’s Greetings and Inherit the Wind.
 Chicago credits include The Night Alive, The Birthday Party, Time Stands Still, The Book Thief, American Buffalo, Balm in Gilead and Say Goodnight, Gracie (Steppenwolf); The Book of Joseph (Chicago Shakespeare Theatre); Twist Your Dickens, Pullman Porter Blues and The Seagull (Goodman); A Guide for the Perplexed (Victory Gardens, Jeff Award); and Rantoul and Die (American Blues).
 He appeared on Broadway in August: Osage County, The Grapes of Wrath and As Is.
 His television credits include Boss, Eerie, Indiana, ER, Frasier and several Star Trek franchise episodes.
 Mr. Guinan’s film credits include Abundant Acreage Available, The Last Airbender, Typing, Low Tide and Constantine.

 Rhea is a four-time Emmy winner for her role as Carla on the NBC TV show Cheers and has been a star of television, stage and film for more than 30 years.
 Stage credits include Love, Loss and What I Wore (in which she appeared with her daughter Lucy) at the Geffen Playhouse in Los Angeles and on Broadway; the Broadway production of The Tale of the Allergist’s Wife; the Off-Broadway play The Exonerated; the Los Angeles production of Last Night at Ballyhoo and the London West End revival of Boeing-Boeing.
 Film credits include The Sessions, Sunset Park, Canadian Bacon and Carpool, and Matilda.
 Television credits include Taxi, Hung, Law & Order: SVU, Kate Brasher, Hot in Cleveland, and Pearl, in which she both starred and served as executive producer, and television movies including The Christmas Choir, Houdini, Secret Cutting and How to Marry a Billionaire.
 This fall Perlman reunites with Kirstie Ally in TV Land’s new comedy, Kirstie’s New Show in which she plays Ally’s assistant and best friend, Thelma.
 Perlman lives with her family in Los Angeles.